 |Sales Forecast Reports|

-At $9 per user per month, the Nimble plan does not include functionality like sales pipeline management, forecasting reports, or rep performance reports.
-For this reason, it is best for teams, up to five users, that want to manage their social media connections and do not need sales process management.
+At $9 per user, per month, this Nimble plan does not include functionality like sales pipeline management, forecasting reports, or rep performance reports.
+For this reason, it is best for teams of up to five users that want to manage their social media connections and do not need sales process management.

 The Nimble Business plan includes the same social media contact management functionality as offered by the Contact plan, but provides additional storage per user and unlimited email message syncing rather than the 30-day rolling storage.
 Additionally, Nimble Business includes Social Media Signals, which allows you to schedule tweets or updates to your Facebook page as well as add recent social media followers, retweets, or direct messages as a contact activity.

-At $19 per user per month, there is no maximum number of users for the Nimble Business plan and includes pipeline management and sales forecasting.
+At $19 per user, per month, there is no maximum number of users for the Nimble Business plan, and it includes pipeline management and sales forecasting.
 This makes it the better option for growing teams that want to incorporate their social media interactions into their contact management but want to track deals in their pipeline too.